Last update on 2022-02-23 / Affiliate links / Images from Amazon

 (You should avoid that…)

-When you don't see the full picture, you give room to many biases.
+When you don’t see the complete picture, you give room to many biases.

 For instance, let’s say you are facing an interview.

-Now, let's say that you faced 4 interviews and you got selected in 2 interviews when you wore a particular shirt.
+Now, let’s say that you faced four interviews and got selected in 2 interviews when you wore a particular shirt.